ghapplets/getting-started/samples/README.md

 ```
 cp hubotjs-environment/secrets.example.yaml hubotjs-environment/secrets.yaml
 ```
-Please note: your secrets will be ignored by git on purpose.
+Please note: your `secrets.yaml` file is already added to `.gitignore`.

 Substitute the values for your app (make sure you base64 encode them first!) and then run in your terminal: